rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 ### Advantages

 * full control of your keys
+* privacy -- all of the privacy advantages of Tails OS, and if you're pursuing nokyc then Tails OS is definitely recommended.
 * secure -- more secure than any other level-2 solution
 * most bang for the buck -- you'll have equivalent security to most hardware wallets and likely much more privacy